 We will teach you how to find the answers.

-Here you find more about the student life at our Institute, and, by the way do know that the job opportunities are very good for our students?
+By the way, do you know that the job opportunities are very good for our students?

 We contribute to